danBhentschel/techio-practical-linq/markdowns/introduction.md

 The C# programming language is quite popular with developers, in large part because of its many powerful and intuitive language features.
 One of these impressive (and fun, in a nerdy way) features is LINQ.

 ### LINQ != SQL
-The acronym LINQ stands for Language Integrated Query, and is very roughly based on SQL.
+The acronym LINQ stands for Language Integrated Query, and LINQ syntax is very roughly based on SQL.
 Newcomers to C# often misinterpret this to mean that LINQ is a database access API.
 It is true that LINQ was conceived as a way to access the data in a database from code, and that it maintains that functionality.
 But that is not the extent of its utility.

 ### The LINQ paradigm